 I was out of my favorite off-white paint which happened to be a good thing.
 This Valspar oops paint I found on my paint shelf is white in a flat finish.
 Perfect color for coastal and I love the look of flat paint.

 I wanted to line the drawers because they were so ratty looking.
 Now, they weren’t splintered or chipped or anything that could damage clothes or stuff stored in the drawers…..they were just stained.
+I cleaned and cleaned but there was no getting rid of all the stains.
 I found an old Rand McNally atlas on the junk shelf.
 We used to keep the atlas in our car but GPS and phones made it obsolete.
 The pages of the atlas were just the right size!

 I lined each drawer with three atlas pages and just for fun I taped them down with blue painter’s tape.
 Bet you haven’t seen that before.
 This way the drawers are lined but the lining can be easily removed if the buyer doesn’t like it.

-The bits of blue look good with the white paint and the wood knobs are painted the same color as the chest.
+The bits of blue look good with the white paint .
+The chest didn't have a single knob when I bought it.
+I found various size and style of wood knobs in my stash and painted them the same color as the chest.
+Then I distressed.

 At one time I had painted a few of the knobs red for another project.
 The knobs didn’t work for that project but they are perfect for this one.
 Can you see the bits of red where I distressed the white paint?

 The curvy legs still had remnants of blue paint on them too.
 I love those bits of blue.